fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ![](../../images/0/7e.png)

-First, the browser does a HTTP GET request to the server to fetch the HTML code of the page.
+First, the browser does an HTTP GET request to the server to fetch the HTML code of the page.
 The <i>img</i> tag in the HTML prompts the browser to fetch the image <i>kuva.png</i>.
 The browser renders the HTML page and the image to the screen.

 Even though it is difficult to notice, the HTML page begins to render before the image has been fetched from the server.